datsoftlyngby/soft2019spring-algorithms/Weeklies/Week_05/Weekly_05.md

 -----------------
 ### NB: Hand-in group project number 1
 **Assignment 01 - Sorting Shakespeare's Collected Works:** is made available from first day of this week.
 It has a deadline of 15/2, 08:30.
-You can find it in [this weeklie's assignment folder](https://github.com/datsoftlyngby/soft2019spring-algorithms/tree/master/Weeklies/Week_05/Assignment_01).
+You can find it in [this weekly's assignment folder](https://github.com/datsoftlyngby/soft2019spring-algorithms/tree/master/Weeklies/Week_05/Assignment_01).